julianlu03/E-Commerce-Consumer-Behavior-Analysis/README.md

 <p align = "center">
   <img src="https://github.com/julianlu03/E-Commerce-Consumer-Behavior-Analysis/blob/8587c5e8bd181be8d8b0bf46980e36198f07e25f/images/age_cltv.png"/ width=900 height=600>

-**Business Metric:** The highest average Customer Lifetime Value (CLTV) is observed among customers aged 51-60, followed by 18-30 and 61-70, while the lowest is in the 31-40 age bracket.
+**Observation:** The highest average Customer Lifetime Value (CLTV) is observed among customers aged 51-60, followed by 18-30 and 61-70, while the lowest is in the 31-40 age bracket.

-**Quantified Observation:** A noticeable drop in average CLTV occurs in the 31-40 age group, potentially due to peak financial responsibilities, followed by a gradual increase in older age groups as financial stability improves.
+**Insight:** A noticeable drop in average CLTV occurs in the 31-40 age group, potentially due to peak financial responsibilities, followed by a gradual increase in older age groups as financial stability improves.

 **Recommendation:** Optimize marketing strategies by targeting customers in early adulthood (18-30) and those over 50, as these groups yield the highest CLTV.
 Simultaneously, adopt broad-reaching campaigns to maintain engagement across all age ranges due to comparable average CLTVs.